vanHeemstraPublications/dev-to/articles/globetrotters_identity_and_access_management_series/globetrotters-identity-and-access-management-episode-03.md

 ---
-title: "Globetrotters IAM 🌍 Ep.3"
+title: "Globetrotters Identity and Access Management 🌍 Ep.3"
 part: 3
 published: false
 description: "Episode 3: The border kiosk does not check your entire life history every time you pass a checkpoint.
 It issues an entry stamp — a time-limited token that downstream checkpoints can verify without calling the ministry again.
 RWT is that kiosk.
 OAuth bearer tokens are that stamp.
 This is how modern authentication scales."